Alabama Debt Relief Programs in 2025

 How It Works

-Alabamians can set up a debt management plan (DMP) through a credit counseling agency or private debt management organization, creating a monthly payment schedule for unsecured debts.
+Alabamians can work to pay off multiple debt balances at once using a debt management plan (DMP).
+You can set up a DMP through a credit counseling agency or private debt management organization, creating a monthly payment schedule for unsecured debts.

 Pros